l3-team/CasBundle/README.md

         ...
 ```

-Create a login route and force route in your DefaultController in your application:
+For Symfony 2, Symfony 3 and Symfony 4, create a login route and force route in your DefaultController in your application:
 ```
 /**
  * @Route("/login", name="login")